ropensci/qualtRics/README.md

 ### Changelog

 - Added first three functions (`constructHeader`, `getSurvey`, `getSurveyIDs`)
 - base_url parameter is now uniform across functions.
+Parameter is called 'root url' to bring it in line with Qualtrics documentation.